zancas/OTF-Magic-Folder-proposal/objectives.rst

 ..
 Also needed.
 Also from the Team Sync proposal: " *** ^-- MORE DRAGONS.
 Yesterday Daira came up with a good hack to subdue this dragon, too.
 Also ellided. "

-Objective 4—Implement algorithm for remove-to-local-sync
+Objective 4—Implement algorithm for remote-to-local-sync
 ========================================================

 *Objective 4* is to implement the remote-to-local sync algorithm as defined